akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/3-active-active.md

-Note that this still means that while adding and removing can be done in the face of an outage all replicas must be online for any shopping cart to be able to close, so it does not give us complete high-availability for the shopping cart.
+Note that this still means that while adding and removing can be done in the face of an outage all replicas must be online for any shopping cart to be able to close, so it does not give us complete high-availability for the shopping cart, but it illustrates how we can coordinate when needed.

 ## Filters